vikdad1/fantasy_basketball/README.md

 ```

 ### notes
-- prediction models are really average to bad right now
+- prediction models are really average to bad right now.
+C'est la vie.
-- the functions have no error handling... so the players need to be spelled correctly and have played in the listed season, otherwise will error out
+- the functions have no error handling... so the players need to be spelled correctly and have played in the listed season, otherwise will error out.
 - there is currently a bug with salary cap.
 If the salary is too high for the initial team in 2017, it may not be possible to swap a player that gets the team to below salary cap.
-This causes an error... needs to be fixed.
+This causes an error.